retooth2/xenharmlib/doc/adv_scale_methods.rst

-Advanced Scale Features
+Advanced Scale Methods
 ======================================

-This section talks about pitch scale / note scale features that have not been covered in the quickstart.
+This section talks about pitch scale / note scale methods that have not been covered in the quickstart.
 The following features work on both note scales and pitch scales.
 For the sake of brevity, we will only give one example instead of one for each domain.